JSBmanD/docs/pages/dashboard/sensitive-data-access.md

 ![image](/_assets/img/pages/dashboard/access-levels/sensitive-set-up-sdk.gif)

+[block:callout]
+{
+  "type": "info",
-!!! info "Full Integration Guides"
+  "title": "Full Integration Guides",
-	Please refer to Branch's [SDK Integration](/resources/native-sdks-and-plugins/) guides for in-depth tutorials on how to integrate any of the native Branch SDKs as well as supported plugins.
+  "body": "Please refer to Branch's [SDK Integration](/resources/native-sdks-and-plugins/) guides for in-depth tutorials on how to integrate any of the native Branch SDKs as well as supported plugins."
+}
+[/block]